This post created by ignored player and thus hidden.

 You can get halfway towards several types of victories, but it requires 100% devotion to actually achieve one.
 For example in order to achieve the Culture Victory you have to create buildings that increase your cultural

 level and they are usually peaceful (temples, obelisks, etc.) while in order to achieve War Victory you have to build as many barracks as possible, and barracks decrease your cultural level.
 Thus if you are moving towards

 War Victory, you are moving away from Culture Victory and vice versa.

 I like to compete, but I don't want to engage anyone directly, what can I do?

-Totem Tribe II: Jotun will feature an achievement system and top lists which will allow you to compete with other players without engaging them directly.
+Totem Tribe II: Jotun features achievement system and top lists which allow you to compete with other players without engaging them directly.

 Can I show off with them?

-Both your prestige points and medals will be visible to other players at the player info screen, next to your hero picture.
+Both your prestige points and medals are visible to other players at the player info screen, next to your hero picture.
 And that will be visible on the website too!